hanada-yasutaka/SimpleQmap/README.md

 # SimpleQmap

-SimpleQmap is a small python package to calculate quantum/classical chaotic map.
+SimpleQmap is an (ugly implemented and derelict) python package for calculating the quantum/classical mapping systems.

 Documentation <http://simpleqmap.appspot.com/index.html>